Pop-up notes are active on this page - Click any note number to view|

 Hetley also recalled that Blowers was also the place to go to buy Dinky toys and Meccano.
 The author remembers vividly, the display in a little side window on Acacia Walk.

-By about 1960, the shop was occupied by Helen Bartle 177, then, for perhaps 40 years, by Birds, The Confectioners and now by Robert Ellis, the estate agency.
+By about 1960, the shop was occupied by Helen Bartle 177, then, for perhaps 40 years, by Birds, The Confectioners, then by Robert Ellis, the estate agency and now (February 2020, by Greenhood Coffee Shop.

 This completes the story of the stretch of the High Road between Station Road and Acacia Walk and the life and times of those who were connected with them.
 We have seen it develop from an essentially industrial scene to a shopping street, first characterised by small tradesman, often embarking in business for the first time with little or no family tradition of shopkeeping.
 Then we saw that pattern begin to change by the arrival of Woolworths